Here Comes the Sun: Cultural references and legacy

 In the early 1970s, "Here Comes the Sun" was adopted by George McGovern in his campaign for the US presidency.
 The initial success of the campaign, according to author Nicholas Schaffner, was a "triumph for the counterculture's attempt to wield power via conventional electoral politics".

 In 1977, astronomer and science populariser Carl Sagan attempted to have "Here Comes the Sun" included on a disc of music accompanying the Voyager space mission.
 Titled the Voyager Golden Record, copies of the disc were put on board both spacecraft in the Voyager program in order to provide any entity that recovered them with a representative sample of human civilization.
 Writing in his book Murmurs of Earth, Sagan recalls that the Beatles favoured the idea, but "[they] did not own the copyright, and the legal status of the piece seemed too murky to risk."
 Due to EMI's intervention, when the probes were launched in 1977, the song was not included.
 (Note: Ann Druyan, Sagan's creative director on the project, recalled in 2015: "Yeah, that was one of those cases of having to see the tragedy of our planet.
 Here's a chance to send a piece of music into the distant future and distant time, and to give it this kind of immortality, and they're worried about money ... we got this telegram [from EMI] saying that it will be $50,000 per record for two records, and the entire Voyager record cost $18,000 to produce.")

 In 1979, Harrison released "Here Comes the Moon" as a lyrical successor to the song.
 Some critics disapproved of his apparent reworking of such a popular Beatles song.
 Harrison said he expected this scrutiny but other songwriters had had "ten years to write 'Here Comes the Moon' after 'Here Comes the Sun', but nobody else wrote it, [so] I might as well do it meself".

+While expressing regret at having underestimated Harrison as a songwriter, George Martin later described "Here Comes the Sun" as being "in some ways one of the best songs ever written".